starknet-edu/aa-workshop/README.md

 ### Verification

-When completed, run the script below to verify your implementation.
+When completed, execute the test suite to verify you've met all the requirements for this section.

 ```
-$ scarb run verify_step1
+$ scarb test
 ```

 ### Hints

 * A `public_key` is defined with a single felt

 ## Step 2

-If you fell behind, catch up to this step by running the command below.
+Checkout the `step2` branch to enable the verification tests for this section.

 ```
-$ git stash && git checkout -b step2 origin/step2
+$ git checkout -b step2 origin/step2
 ```

+If you fell behind, the file `prev_solution.cairo` contains the solution to the previous step.

 ### Goal